Department of Physics and Astronomy, Stony Brook University

 Determining spring constant

-• Hang spring from lab stand arm.
+• Hang a spring from the lab stand arm with the arm ~52 cm above the table.

 Position, Velocity and Acceleration of an SHM system